 - Sourdough discard: The discard should be unfed and at room temperature for this recipe.
 This recipe is designed for a sourdough discard with a 1:1 ratio (when you feed your starter it's with 1 part water and 1 part flour).
 If your sourdough starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 - Raisins: Raisins are the star of the show here!
-Working with fresh raisins (not the ones that have been in the back of your pantry for two years...) will make a big difference here.
+Working with fresh raisins (not the ones that have been in the back of your pantry for two years...) will make a big difference.
+If you are using back-of-the-pantry raisins, soaking them in warm water will help them plump up again.

 See the full recipe below for detailed instructions.